If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 For purposes of providing food for mason bees, beekeepers should place their mason bee houses near plants.
 Beekeepers do not need to have specific plants to keep mason bees.
 The bees adapt well to a variety of trees and plants.
 Native wildflowers that you can incorporate in the area near or around your mason bee house are recommended.

 Mason bees are known for their beneficial work of pollinating plants and flowers.
 They are also easy to tame and not aggressive as the honey bee.
-The best mason bee house will make it possible for you to attract and keep these beneficial bees in your garden or backyard.
+The best mason bee houses will make it possible for you to attract and keep these beneficial bees in your garden or backyard.
+They are the structure in which the mason bees will be living.
+You can use these mason bee houses to keep a colony of for your garden or small farm.
+You can also use them to keep mason bees as a hobby.
+Beekeeping enthusiasts that cannot handle honey bees, often go for the gentler mason bees.
+They play a great role in availing a colony of pollinators in their areas every year.
+You can keep mason bees in both rural and urban locations using these mason bee houses.

-Mason beekeeping is an engaging and rewarding activity for beekeepers.
-Farmers and gardeners looking to have better pollination also love mason bees.
+All in all, mason beekeeping is an engaging and rewarding activity for beekeepers.
+Farmers and gardeners looking to have better pollination also love having mason bees around.
+You can keep mason bees in both rural and urban locations using these mason bee houses.
 Use this guide on how to set up a mason bee house to enjoy the benefits of having your own mason bee population.
-Mason bees can also be turned into an income source as the population grows bigger.
-You will sell cocoons or nests once you have reached the mason bee numbers you desire.
+Mason bees can also be turned into an income source as the population grows larger, as you will be able to sell cocoons or nests once you have reached the mason bee numbers you desire.